ozormoya1794-a11y/P2PortfolioProject/README.md

 # Fraud Detection on Financial Transactions - Data Analytics Portfolio

 **Author:** Ozor Moya

 **Date:** 04/19/2026

 ---

 ## Project Overview

-This project builds a **fraud detection system** for mobile money transactions using the PaySim synthetic dataset.
+This project builds a **fraud detection system** for money transactions using the synthetic dataset.
 Starting from 6.36 million transactions, a complete data science workflow was applied — from exploratory data analysis through feature engineering to model development and evaluation.

 The core challenge is detecting fraudulent transactions that represent only **0.129%** of all activity — a severe class imbalance that makes traditional accuracy metrics misleading and requires careful model design.